usamaSaddiq/CourseManager/CourseManager/description.md

 2->1,6,11

 Unit number two is dependant on unit 1, 6 and 11 in order to be completed.
-A possible solution is to have a hashmap with unit 2 and it's prerequisites and a function which explores all of the prerequisites of 2 and calls itself passing all the prerequisites as a Unit object sequentially.
+A possible solution is to have a hashmap with unit 2 and it's prerequisites and a function which explores all of the prerequisites of 2 and calls exploreMap with it's pre-requisites as a parameter, each of them as an instance of the Unit object in a sequential order.
 Once all of the dependencies have been resolved i,e the prerequisites, the unit is pushed into a completed units array which indicates a unit has been completed.
-Following sudo code represents the above concept:
+Following pseudo code represents the above concept:

 1. Have all of the units in an array and iterate over all of the units one by one passing each unit to a exploreMap function.
 2. Check if the unit is already completed or it does not have any prerequisites.
 This is basically the base case of recursion which helps in terminating the recursive chain.